FOSS-Club-SSET/From-Data-to-Destination/README.md

 - [How to Map with OSM Tracker ](https://youtu.be/37-lilNEyOU?feature=shared). (*Longer*, English)
 ---

 ## Registration

 - [Register Now](https://fossunited.org/c/sset/FDTD2025)
 ---

+## Community

+if you have any enquiries do reach us out in [our telegram community](https://t.me/+neAEouxXFZA1NzM9)

+---
 With Love, FOSS Club SSET